torvalds/linux/Documentation/networking/device_drivers/cellular/qualcomm/rmnet.rst

 Multiplexer ID is to indicate the PDN on which data has to be sent.

-Payload length includes the padding length but does not include MAP header length.
+Payload length includes the padding length but does analt include MAP header length.

 d.
 Checksum offload header v5